Act of Tilsit

-The Act of Tilsit (Tilžės aktas) was an act, signed in Tilsit by 24 members of the National Council of Lithuania Minor (Mažosios Lietuvos tautinė taryba) on 30 November 1918.
-Signatories demanded unification of Lithuania Minor and Lithuania Proper into a single Lithuanian state.
+The Act of Tilsit (Tilžės aktas) was an act signed by 24 members of the National Council of Lithuania Minor on 30 November 1918 in Tilsit.
+The signatories demanded the unification of Lithuania Minor and Lithuania Proper into a single Lithuanian state.
 This would mean detaching the northern areas of East Prussia, inhabited by Prussian Lithuanians, from the German Empire.
+Virtually unknown in interwar Lithuania, the act has since become a symbol of Lithuanian claims to Lithuania Minor.